Washington, DC, Schools with Drawing Classes

 Undergraduates pursuing the minor must take 18 credit hours of coursework.
 Those interested primarily in drawing can discuss their course choices with their advisors.
-The college offers several classes in drawing and related subjects like painting or color theory.
+The college offers several classes in drawing and related subjects, including a drawing fundamentals course and a painting one.

 BA in Fine Arts

 Students in this program take mandatory courses in fine arts and art history.
 In addition to interdisciplinary training in the visual arts, undergraduates can specialize in drawing.
 Topics covered include the traditional and contemporary techniques used in drawing and conceptual art.
 Students also learn about advanced approaches to drawing, as well as explore a variety of special topics.
 Other courses in structure, color, and figure painting can also provide relevant training in the arts.